History, culture and language

 Through learning,

-Create a multicultural society.
+Create Multicultural Symbiosis society.

 This major will advance your studies while keeping in mind the achievement of SDGs such as "4.
 Quality education for all," "10.
 Reduce inequalities," and "11.
 Sustainable cities and towns."
 You will acquire practical skills that can be used to actually promote local communities through learning about history, culture, and language.